draeder/gunsafe/README.md

 # Gunsafe Example CLI
 Gunsafe has an alpha-state CLI available as an example of its capabilities.
 You may install it with `npm i --g` if you want it available to all of your terminal windows.

+> Note: The CLI currently stores the key in the current working directory.
+If you install this in a folder you are using with git, be sure to add `key` to your gitignore file to avoid leaking your secure key.
+This will be addressed in a future version by encrypting the key based on hardware signature.

 ## Usage
 ```
 > gunsafe